Movement Disorders

 How to Apply

 Our fellowship program participates in the national SFMATCH application service for movement disorders fellowships.
 New application cycles typically begin in March of the PGY-3 year of neurology residency.
-Applications are due by May, and interviews are conducted for select candidates in June-August, a full year (12-15 months) before the start date of the fellowship.
+Applications are due by May, and interviews are conducted for select candidates in May-August, a full year (12-15 months) before the start date of the fellowship.
 Therefore, interested applicants should apply through new.sfmatch.org in spring of their PGY-3 year, (providing a CV, personal statement and 3 letters of recommendation).
-Applicants are also welcome to directly contact Dr. Galifianakis (email above) with any questions.
+Applicants are also welcome to directly contact Dr. Zuzuarregui or Dr. Brown (emails above) with any questions.

 The University of California is an AA/EEO employer.
 All qualified applicants are encouraged to apply, including minorities and women.